bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 0°
-- Breezy
+- Breezy and Mostly Clear
-- 53% humidity
+- 43% humidity
 - 16 mph wind
-- 0% cloud cover
+- 30% cloud cover
-- 33 AQI 🟩
+- 32 AQI 🟩
-- 1.1 inches of snow and 0.07 inches of rain expected in the next 48 hours
+- 1.18 inches of snow and 0.08 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>